Free Consultation * No Fee Unless Successful * Stay Home & Safe: We Do Video Consults

 Gallbladder removal surgery with a laparoscope, or "laparoscopic cholecystectomy" is the most common surgery done in the United States.
 Over the last 30 years, surgeons have perfected both the equipment and techniques for doing gallbladder removal surgery.

 When surgeons follow well established safety rules, injuries to the bile ducts and hepatic arteries become virtually impossible.

-But this surgery is still dangerous, and if doctors don't pay attention they can cut or clip the wrong structures in the patient’s body.
+But when doctors don't follow the safety rules for this surgery, patients get badly hurt.
 Like our client who died because the blood supply to his liver was ruined.
-Or our clients who needed multiple additional surgeries because the surgeon cut or clipped the common bile duct by mistake.
-Or the clients we helped who sustained injuries to their hepatic arteries or bowels.
+Or our clients who needed multiple additional surgeries because the surgeon cut or clipped the common bile duct or the common hepatic duct.
+Or the clients who sustained injuries to their hepatic arteries or bowels.
 Many of our gallbladder removal malpractice clients have had to have major surgeries requiring huge incisions and weeks in the hospital.

 Our medical malpractice team has extensive experience with gallbladder surgery medical malpractice cases.
 We know how surgeons will try to defend gallbladder surgery malpractice, and we know how to beat those defenses.